WLloydH/ActiveCalls/README.md

 ---

+> **Disclaimer:** The HTML and JavaScript in this repository are from the publicly available Clearwater Police Department Active Calls application.
+This repository documents the live application for educational and reference purposes only.
+All official content remains the property of the City of Clearwater.

+---

 ## Overview

 The application allows users to:

 * See active police calls in Clearwater in real time.
-* View details such as call type, location, and status.
+* View details such as call type, location, and response time.
 * Inspect the JavaScript source on the live page for transparency.

 > **Security Note:** The author holds a **CJIS Level 4 certification**, demonstrating knowledge of secure handling of sensitive law enforcement information.
 This repository does not contain restricted data; it documents a publicly available live application.